Scouting for Black Cutworm

 Finding cutworms in high residue, cloddy or muddy conditions is especially difficult.
 With leaf feeding you are looking for very small larvae.
 Move to another area with injured plants if unsuccessful.
 Looking at this optimistically, you only need to find a few to make your treatment decision.
 Do not confuse headless, legless cranefly larvae with cutworms.

 Do stand counts in areas of the field with damage and note the percentage of plants with leaf feeding and those cut.
 To help with your decision, you can flag areas of row within in the field and return the next day to determine if damage is ongoing.

 Cutworms infestations in small corn (3 leaf or less) require more aggressive management than large corn.
 Don't give up on scouting too early.
 Late instar black cutworms can kill up to 6 leaf corn by burrowing into the growing point.

 More on thresholds - When to treat a problem

 Cutworms reduce corn yield by deceasing final stand or plant population.
 The generic economic threshold for black cutworm in corn is 2 to 3 percent of the plants cut or wilted when the larvae are less are than ¾ inch long.
 The threshold increases to 5% cut plants when larvae are larger.
-However, because of high corn prices these thresholds could be lowered to 1% wilted or cut and small larvae and 2 -3% wilted or cut for large larvae.
+However, with high corn prices, these thresholds could be lowered to 1% wilted or cut and small larvae and 2-3% wilted or cut for large larvae.

 Remember to take into consideration corn populations in individual fields and adjust threshold numbers accordingly.
 For example, if the current plant population is at or near yield limiting levels, you can afford to lose fewer plants than in a field with a higher emerged population.
 The role of plant stand in determining yields can be found in Table 1.